Rereading My Childhood — The Baby-Sitters Club #18: Stacey’s Mistake

 Since the BSC is finished fighting, they enthusiastically attend the play.
 And who wouldn’t want to watch a musical about anthropomorphic trains on roller skates from the same Andrew Lloyd Webber era as Cats?

 Laine and Claudia get along.
 Mary Anne is in her version of Heaven.
 Dawn is able to tell Laine about California.
-Kristy was happy to watch tv in a limo, which, admittedly, is the first thing I did when I got into a limo for my senior prom night (the first and only time I’ve ever been in a limo — it was fine — it was a long car).
+Kristy is happy to watch tv in a limo, which, admittedly, is the first thing I did when I got into a limo for my senior prom night (the first and only time I’ve ever been in a limo — it was fine — it was a long car).

 After the play, the BSC is able to really catch up and have the sleepover they wanted.
 They recap events like Jeff moving back to California and the pageant.
 Exactly like one of those sitcom episodes where the show wanted to save money so they show scenes from previous episodes.
 “Remember when we had to put on that party for Mr. Ramshambuler and you dropped the cake.”
 And then they’d show the scene of the guy tripping and falling into a huge cake.
 Then some old lady says, “If he comes with the cake, I’ll have a slice.”
 Something like that.
 The book turns into that.